The best torrent clients

 Download here: uTorrent

-BitTorrent's own client, which features web-based seeding, comments and reviewing
+BitTorrent's own client with web-based seeding, comments and reviewing

 You might be wondering why BitTorrent has its own BitTorrent client when it also maintains uTorrent (above), especially when the BitTorrent app is a rebranded version of uTorrent.